 Regenstein Center for African Apes

-The state-of-the-art Regenstein Center for Africa Apes is unlike any other in the country – maybe the world.
+The state-of-the-art Regenstein Center for African Apes is unlike any other in the country – maybe the world.
 It offers 29,000 square feet of living space, indoors and out.
 Bamboo stands real and simulated.
 Dozens of trees and 5,000 feet of artificial vines for climbing.
 Skylights.
 Termite mounds for chimpanzee “fishing.”
 A waterfall.
 A moat.
 Heated logs.
 Fresh air.
 Sunshine.

 The $26 million center is the most expensive building ever constructed at the zoo.
 Its primary features are three spacious habitats: the Kovler Gorilla Bamboo Forest, the Strangler Fig Forest (which accommodates either chimpanzees or gorillas) and the Dry Riverbed Valley (which also accommodates chimpanzees or gorillas).
 The indoor exhibits are immediately adjacent to the outdoor exhibits so that they appear to be one.